salt-formulas/heat-resource-salt/README.rst

 SaltStack Heat Resources
 ========================

-Heat plugin with resources to ease integration of OpenStack virtual server with SaltStack configuration management.
+Heat plugin with resources to ease integration of OpenStack nova servers with SaltStack configuration management servers.

 Resources